loophp/collection/docs/pages/api.rst

 ifThenElse
 ~~~~~~~~~~

-Execute a callback when a condition is met.
+Execute a mapping callback on each item of the collection when a condition is met.

 If no ``else`` callback is provided, the identity function is applied (elements are not modified).

 Interface: `IfThenElseable`_